FOSS-Supremacy/celestis/README.md

 - Verify the open issues and select some item to work on
 - Once ready, send a pull request (if you are adding commits on the PR branch, mark it as draft status)
 - We don't accept C# code
-- New assets should be sent to the repository in the `.gitmodules` file

 ## Donate